Pittsburgh Papers on the European Union

 Upon final acceptance, Papers are published electronically, utilizing the Open Source Open Journal System (OJS).
 Papers are available free of charge and without subscription costs.
 Metadata for the materials published in the Pittsburgh Papers are freely available for harvesting by internet search engines, allowing for greater access by researchers worldwide through major indexes of scholarly research.
 Authors are able to include links to documents, documentary collections, videos or other sources of electronically available information.
 The University of Pittsburgh Library System is the official publisher, authors retain copyright under license, and the Papers is housed on the Library’s OJS platform.

-An Academic Medical Center's Expansion to the European Union: A Case Study of UPMC's Joint Projects in Italy and Ireland
+An Academic Medical Center's Expansion to the European Union: A Case Study of UPMC's Joint Project in Italy and Ireland

 Josephine E. Olson, Michael K. Lin, Leslie M. Brady, and George A. Huber